EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 * .NET 9 (the latest version of the .NET runtime)

 Additionally, we already have an existing Vue frontend implementation that lacks API connectivity from our previous post.
-We will guide you through the process of integrating the Invoice Generator API with .
+We will guide you through the process of integrating the Invoice Generator API with vue application.

 ### Setting up the Project

-We will use `dotnet` command to create a new .NET 9 project and set up the Minimal APIs framework using below steps:
+We will use the `dotnet` command to create a new .NET 9 project and set up the Minimal APIs framework using below steps:
 - Create a new .NET Core Web API project using the following command:
 ```
 dotnet new webapi -n invoice-generator-api